-Notice of suspension to parent on the first day; meet with parent if possible the first or second day
+Notice of suspension to parent on the first day; meet with parent/guardian if possible the first or second day

-- The principal calls the parent, gives the notice of suspension to the student, and sends a copy to the parent on the 1st day of suspension - Parents may meet with the principal within the 1st or 2nd day of the suspension.
-The principal may offer an abeyance contract or parent may appeal the decision to the Assistant Superintendent within three school days. - If appealed, the Assistant Sup't or designee must review the decision within 3 school days, affirm or reduce the discipline, and notify the parent and principal as soon as possible.
+- The principal calls the parent/guardian, gives the notice of suspension to the student, and sends a copy to the parent on the 1st day of suspension - Parents/guardians may meet with the principal within the 1st or 2nd day of the suspension.
+The principal may offer an abeyance contract or parent/guardian may appeal the decision to the Assistant Superintendent within 3 school days - If appealed, the Assistant Sup't or designee must review the decision within 3 school days, affirm or reduce the discipline, and notify the parent/guardian/principal as soon as possible

-[RIGHT] Formal Due Process
+[RIGHT] Due Process (Long-Term Suspension or Expulsion)

 Administrators must impose a "short-term pending long-term suspension" if they are considering long-term suspension or expulsion, and must first comply with the basic due process described on page 6 (the short-term pending long-term suspension period will count towards the long-term suspension).
-Once an administrator decides to impose a long term suspension or expulsion, the District shall provide more formal due process as a legal safeguard to protect the constitutional rights of students and parents.
+Once an administrator decides to impose a long term suspension or expulsion, the District shall provide more formal due process as a legal safeguard to protect the constitutional rights of students and parents/guardians.

-Student Rights

-including the right

-to representation

-by a parent and/or

-legal counsel

-(parents can be

-present at all

-proceedings)
+Student Rights including the right to representation by a parent/guardian and/or legal counsel (parents can be present at all proceedings)